bschatzj/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+sessions are stored on the server so the user only has to have an identifier.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+It encrypts the passwords so they can't be easily enterprited .

 - [ ] What does bcrypt do to slow down attackers?
+It encrypts the passwords so they cant be easily enterprited?

 - [ ] What are the three parts of the JSON Web Token?
+Payload, secret, and the options

 ## Minimum Viable Product